marianhlavac/marianhlavac-cz/index.md

 ## My past experiences

-For almost a decade I dedicated myself to gaining experiences in web technologies.
-I started small, creating websites for my friends and colleagues in the old-school Xara Designer, then continued to learn how to program small web apps in PHP and now I'm in charge of technical infrastructure of a young technological start-up.
+For almost a&nbsp;decade I dedicated myself to gaining experiences in web technologies.
+I started small, creating websites for my friends and colleagues in the old-school Xara Designer, then continued to learn how to program small web apps in PHP and now I'm in charge of technical infrastructure of a&nbsp;young technological start-up.
 Whew, time flies.

 - ### Co-Founder at **Dronetag**
   - *Nov 2018 -- now*